estebanmunchjones2019/aurora-grove/README.md

 * **Clone or download the repo.**

-* Open `index.html` file in with your favorite browser and you're good to go.
+* Open the `index.html` file with your favorite browser and you're good to go.